Chapter 3: Project Setup

 The first endpoint is ready, let's test it.
 You already have vitest installed and available via npm test, now add a test case.
 Put it into the test folder and name the file with .test.ts extension so vitest knows it is a test file.

-Let's create one more utility file before we get to the first test, and put it into the test folder too, but without the .test.ts suffix - let's call it utils.ts.
-We will define a function called initTestApp that initializes the ORM with overridden options for testing, create the schema and bootstrap our fastify app, all in one go.
+Let's create one more utility file before getting to the first test, and put it into the test folder too, but without the .test.ts suffix - let's call it utils.ts.
+You will define a function called initTestApp that initializes the ORM with overridden options for testing, create the schema and bootstrap your fastify app, all in one go.
 It will take the port number as a parameter, again to allow easy parallel runs when testing - every test case will have its own in-memory database and a fastify app running on its own port.

 import { bootstrap } from '../src/app.js';